All About Tech Gramma (scroll down for the About Julie part!)

 Click here or scroll to the bottom of this page to read about my tech qualifications.

-From starting a blog to using various programs to create printables to learning how to professionally self-publish your books, I plan to make Tech Gramma be THE place you can come and find out what you need to know.
+From starting a blog to using various programs to create printables to learning how to professionally self-publish your books, Tech Gramma provides answers to what you need to know.
 If you’re trying to figure something out and don’t find instructions here, email me and I will work to figure it out for you!

 The Tech Gramma blog is lovingly created out of my passion for technology and my understanding of the need for simple technology tutorials for those who didn’t grow up with a tablet or smart phone in their hands.